Indigenous Student Bursary

 Ontario Indigenous Travel Grant

-This grant can assist you with the cost of travelling between your remote First Nations community and UTSC.
+This grant assists you with the cost of travelling between your remote First Nations community and UTSC.
 It can also assist you with the travel costs of your spouse or dependent children if they will be living with you while you study.
 More details about the eligibility criteria and how to apply for this grant can be found on the OSAP website.

 Living and Learning Grant (LLG)